dcppc/uncle-archie/attic/nginx.md

 The advantage of this is that Jenkins is not accessible via port 8080 to outside users.
 Every request must pass through nginx.

-## first steps: installing nginx
+## First Steps: Installing Nginx

-recommend using your operating system's package manager.
+Using your operating system's package manager is recommended:

 ```
 apt-get install nginx
 ```

-On ubuntu, this will install configuration files to
+On Ubuntu, this will install configuration files to:

 ```
 /etc/nginx/